 Going back to more folksy-sounding fare, that brings us to Whorl Tooth Sharks of Idaho, a bit of a ballad recounting the history of the study of Helicoprion, the eponymous whorl tooth.
 This ancient shark relative captivated Ray Troll for many years, as he doggedly sought out every expert he could find on this mysterious creature in order to figure out what this strange-jawed fish looked like in life.
 As the song recounts, things finally clicked when Jesse Pruitt contacted Troll and together assembled a team to finally make some sense of this strange creature.
 (Check out my review of some miscellaneous paleo songs for an alternate version of this tune.)
 Incidentally, if you’d like to learn more about Ray Troll’s involvement with Helicoprion, I highly recommend Susan Ewing’s Resurrecting the Shark.

 Only a couple more!
 I rather like Devonian Blues.
 It’s got a nice groove to it, and some clever lyrics.

 This one I won’t try to hype up.
 I admit Tusker Tippin appeals entirely to my own idiosyncrasies; you’re mileage may vary!
 Written by Russel Wodehouse and based on a Ray Troll illustration, the whole things is so silly I just can’t help but give out a giddy chuckle every time I listen to it.
 Would a prehistoric bison have perhaps made more sense than Amebeledon?
 Maybe!
 It wouldn’t be as funny though.

 Thanks for reading and listening along with me!
 I hope you had as much fun with these songs as I did.
-If you like this post, I’ve got a couple more like it planned for the future!
+If you like this post, I’ve also featured the music of Professor Flint, The Amoeba People, and various other artists!
 See you soon!
 Subscribe to Dino Dad Reviews on Twitter and Instagram for the latest updates.